 Marketing your new company is a key part of establishing a successful business.
 Some of the key channels to peruse are the following:

-We covered many of these tips and more in further detail in our blog on marketing a fencing business.
-Although the focus is for fencers, the same principles are highly relevant to the plumbing industry.
+We covered many of these tips and more in further detail in our blog on marketing for plumbers, there's some really valuable information in there including step by step tips on how to improve your plumbing marketing.

 Deciding on your prices can be a difficult task, but by doing your research and targeting the right audience you can establish some competitive rates.

 The first step when deciding your price is to assess what your competitors in the area are charging.
 As a general rule, your prices should be set at a similar level to other plumbing businesses in your area.

 Depending on the quality of your service and the type of customers you are targeting you may be able to price on the higher end and market yourself as a more premium service.

 To achieve this, focus on presenting yourself as a premium service.
 A big part of this comes down to your marketing and making sure you come across as very professional.
 We’ve written a detailed blog giving you top tips on how you can manage your customers to achieve this.